 CEPEL

-The Public Health sector has gradually expanded, particularly through unsolicited applications from hospital practitioners (1 PH in 2018, 1 MCUPH in 2019) who wish to focus their scientific work on the humanities and social sciences.
+The Public Health sector has gradually expanded, notably through unsolicited applications from hospital practitioners (1 PH in 2018, 1 MCUPH in 2019) who wish to focus their scientific work on the humanities and social sciences.

 History

-Biographies and initiatives undertaken during leadership roles:
+Biographies and initiatives undertaken during terms in leadership positions:

 - Paul ALLIES(1983–1999)

-- Jean-Pierre Gaudin (1999–2002)
+- Jean-PIERRE GAUDIN (1999–2002)

 - Louis ASSIER-ANDRIEU(2002–2003)